bianjieai/spartan-cosmos/docs/features/gov.md

 ### Participants

 _Participants_ are users that have the right to vote on proposals.
-On the Cosmos Hub, participants are bonded Atom holders.
-Unbonded Atom holders and other users do not get the right to participate in governance.
-However, they can submit and deposit on proposals.
+In Spartan-Cosmos, there's no limit on who can vote.
+However, only validators' votes are really counted.

-Note that some _participants_ can be forbidden to vote on a proposal under a certain validator if:

-- _participant_ bonded or unbonded Atoms to said validator after proposal entered voting period.
+Note that some _participants_ can be forbidden to vote on a proposal under a certain validator if  _participant_ became validator after proposal entered voting period.
-- _participant_ became validator after proposal entered voting period.

-This does not prevent _participant_ to vote with Atoms bonded to other validators.
-For example, if a _participant_ bonded some Atoms to validator A before a proposal entered voting period and other Atoms to validator B after proposal entered voting period, only the vote under validator B will be forbidden.

 ### Voting period

 Once a proposal reaches `MinDeposit`, it immediately enters `Voting period`.
 We define `Voting period` as the interval between the moment the vote opens and the moment the vote closes. `Voting period` should always be shorter than `Unbonding period` to prevent double voting.
 The initial value of `Voting period` is 2 weeks.

 ### Option set

 The option set of a proposal refers to the set of choices a participant can choose from when casting its vote.

 The initial option set includes the following options: